 A panel selected by the Moot Director will score the memoranda on the basis of the quality of the analysis, the persuasiveness of the legal argument, thoroughness of the research and the clarity of the writing.
 The panel will take an unfavourable view of arguments which are based on facts not found in the problem or the clarifications and which are not logical or necessary extensions of the given facts.
-The panel will be supplied with copies of the Memoranda, which have on the cover sheet only the teams' individual moot numbers.
-If the hard copy of any Memorandum identifies the team, it will be ranked last.
+The panel will be supplied with copies of eligible Memoranda with the first cover page removed.
+If a team's memoranda includes identifying information beyond the first cover sheet, the team will be ranked last for the memoranda prize.